 Horse-drawn Carriage Ride

 Nothing says ‘winter wonderland’ quite like a horse-drawn carriage ride through a snowy ski resort.
 Warm blankets, crisp winter air and the gentle jingle of bells tinkling to the rhythmic stride of the horses.
 Exciting for the kids and romantic for the adults.

 An easy way to get ideas for things to do on your ski holiday is to check out what’s going on locally during your stay.
 Ski resorts pride themselves on their ability to put on events and activities (known as ‘animations’ in French) for holidaymakers of all ages.
-There could be free hot chocolate and fireworks, night skiing, cultural events, music or sporting displays.
-Pop down to the local tourist office at the start of your stay to see what’s on.
+From the possibility of free hot chocolate and fireworks, night skiing and cultural events to music or sporting displays – you will be spoiled for choice.
+Before you head to resort take a look at our OVO Network What’s on guides for the Aravis region and Portes du Soleil resorts of Morzine and Les Gets.
+And once in resort be sure to pop into the local tourist office to see what’s on.

-Still not convinced?
+Need more ideas?
 Here at OVO Network our dedicated range of Cool for Kids chalets have got everything you and your family need.
-Let the tykes get creative with paper, crayons and toys for different age groups.
+Let the little ones get creative with paper, crayons and toys all tailored for different age groups.
 Watch a family movie together in front of the fire or play a board game.
-And if you’re travelling with teens, have no fear, many of our chalets have games consoles, table football or a swimming pool!
-Make sure to check the equipment lists on our chalet pages to see what’s included at the property, you might not need to bring as toys or games as you think!
+Travelling with teens?
+Have no fear, many of our chalets have games consoles, table football or a swimming pool!
+Make sure to check out the equipment lists on our chalet pages to see what’s included at the property, as you’ll probably discover you don’t need to bring as many toys or games as you think!